fierceoj/triage-tools/README.md

 Decode hancitor C2 traffic and extract IOCs.

 ### ioc_rep
 Check the reputation of an IP, URL, or file hash.
-(Coming soon.)
+(Future.)

 ### malwhere
 Where is the malicious content?
 Decode, deobfuscate, and analyze suspicious code/traffic/data.